wultra/react-native-powerauth-mobile-sdk/README.md

 #### Configuration from native code

-In some cases (for example when you don't want to leave the configuration info in your `.js` files) you might want to configure the PowerAuth directly from the platform native code.
+In some cases (for example when you don't want to leave the configuration info in your `.js` files or when you need more advanced configuration) you might want to configure the PowerAuth directly from the platform native code.

 __JAVA__